Never Say Never (Brandy album): Background and development

 Following the release of her multi-platinum eponymous debut album (1994) and several equally successful soundtrack contributions such as "Sittin' Up in My Room" from Waiting to Exhale (1995) and "Missing You" from Set It Off (1996), Norwood took a lengthy musical break in which she graduated from high school, enrolled in college and established a flourishing acting career.
 In 1995, she was cast in the titular role in the UPN sitcom Moesha, and in the following two years, she appeared opposite her idol Whitney Houston in the musical television film Cinderella (1997) and filmed the slasher film sequel I Still Know What You Did Last Summer (1998).
-While she enjoyed her acting profile accomplishments, Norwood felt that her transition had caused people to recognize her more as an actress than as a singer, though she was still considering music her career priority.
-Suffering from what she called "sophomore album jitters" however, it became difficult for Norwood to go in the studio and really produce.
-Thus, she found herself making excuses to Atlantic artists and repertoire heads Paris Davis and Craig Kallman to avoid singing.
+While she enjoyed her acting profile accomplishments, Norwood felt that her transition had caused people to recognize her more as an actress than as a singer.
+At one point she even considered giving up singing to concentrate on acting due to the ever changing music industry and losing her passion for it.

+According to her, "I think the music industry has changed so much...
+I don't know how to look at my first video...
+There was so much happening...
+And I'd rather go out with the first album, bang, and not have to come back and not be able to do the same thing again.
+Nevertheless, after Brandy's commercial success, she was heavily pressured, stating: "It's very important to me that my music connects with the general public.